kevin7400/Kevin-finalproject/docs/ARCHITECTURE.md

 This keeps the architecture simpler and exactly matches the project requirements.

 ### 3.5.
+Simplified 3-file structure

+The project uses a **simplified 3-file structure** instead of a complex package hierarchy:

+- `src/data_loader.py` – All data-related operations (download, features, preprocessing, configuration)
+- `src/models.py` – All model definitions and training (LSTM and baseline helpers)
+- `src/evaluation.py` – All evaluation, metrics, and visualization

+This structure:

+- Reduces cognitive overhead (only 3 files to navigate)
+- Keeps related functionality together
+- Maintains clear separation of concerns (data, models, evaluation)
+- Makes the codebase easier to understand and modify
+- Follows common educational/tutorial patterns for ML projects

+### 3.6.
 Clear separation of concerns

 Each module has a narrow responsibility:

-- `download_data.py` – IO with external API (yfinance) + raw CSV encoding.
+- `src/data_loader.py` – IO with external API (yfinance), feature engineering, preprocessing, configuration
-- `features.py` – deterministic feature engineering and target definition.
-- `preprocessing.py` – purely numeric preprocessing (scaling + sequence generation).
-- `models/*` – modeling logic (LSTM architecture and baseline algorithms).
+- `src/models.py` – modeling logic (LSTM architecture and training)
-- `evaluation.py` – metric computation and result aggregation.
+- `src/evaluation.py` – baseline training, metric computation, visualization, and result aggregation
-- `pipeline.py` – orchestration and user-friendly logging.
+- `main.py` – orchestration and user-friendly logging

 This separation makes it easier to: